Self-adhesive stamp

 A self-adhesive stamp is a postage stamp with a pressure-sensitive adhesive that does not require moistening in order to adhere to paper.
 They are usually issued on a removable backing paper.

-Stamp collectors criticized the format, because the rubber based adhesive used tended to progressively yellow the stamps.
-They also found them difficult to remove from covers, and to save in mint condition, though self-adhesives of recent years have improved in these respects.
+Stamp collectors have criticized the format, because the rubber-based adhesive used tends to yellow the stamps progressively.
+It makes stamps difficult to remove from covers, and to save in mint condition, though self-adhesives of recent years have improved in these respects.

 Artistamps have also been issued in a self-adhesive format.

 First adhesive stamps

-They were first issued by such tropical climates as Sierra Leone in February 1964 and Tonga in April 1969 in an attempt to avoid the tendency of traditional water-activated stamps to stick together in humid conditions.
+They were first issued by governments in tropical climates such as Tonga in July 1963 and Sierra Leone in February 1964 in an attempt to avoid the tendency of traditional water-activated stamps to stick together in humid conditions.
 They also made die cutting into fanciful and unique shapes easier.

 In the UK

-The Royal Mail first issued self-adhesive stamps on 19 October 1993, with the introduction of books of 20 first class stamps; later a second class stamp was introduced.
+The Royal Mail first issued self-adhesive stamps on 19 October 1993, with the introduction of booklets of 20 first class Machin stamps printed by Walsall Security Printers by offset lithography; later a second class stamp was introduced.
 In the years following, other issues were produced in the self-adhesive format.

 Die-cutting tools for the UK self-adhesive stamps were manufactured by Arden Dies of Stockport, Cheshire, using tools designed by Robert Clapham.